-The Adviser has ultimate responsibility for the investment performance of the Fund due to its responsibility to oversee the Sub-Adviser and recommend their hiring, termination and replacement.
+The Adviser has ultimate responsibility for the investment performance of each Fund due to its responsibility to oversee the Sub-Advisers and recommend their hiring, termination and replacement.

-The Sub-Adviser
+The Sub-Advisers

-The Adviser has entered into a sub-advisory agreement with Capital Innovations, LLC ("Capital Innovations" or the "Sub-Adviser") with respect to the Fund (the "Sub-Advisory Agreement").
-Capital Innovations is located at 325 Forest Grove Drive, Suite 100, Pewaukee, Wisconsin 53072.
-The Sub-Adviser is independent and privately owned with the controlling interests held by Michael D. Underhill and Susan L. Dambekaln.
+The Adviser has entered into a sub-advisory agreement with Red Cedar Investment Management, LLC ("Red Cedar" or a "Sub-Adviser") with respect to North Square Strategic Income Fund (the "Red Cedar Sub-Advisory Agreement").
+Red Cedar is owned by Ostra Inc., a company owned by the current employees/management of the Advisor.